andrewdr14/claims_fraud_detection/README.md

 ```bash
 pytest
 ```
-This will execute the tests in the `tests/` directory, currently focused on `data_generator.py`.

 ---

 ## Database: MongoDB

-- Data (synthetic claims, predictions, etc.) is stored in MongoDB.
+- Synthetic claim data and predictions are stored in MongoDB.
-- The application expects a MongoDB connection string to be set in `.env` as `MONGODB_URI`.
-By default, a local MongoDB instance on `localhost:27017` is expected.
+- The application expects a MongoDB connection string as `MONGO_URI` in your `.env`.
+- By default, a local MongoDB instance on `localhost:27017` is expected, but you can adjust this for remote or cloud MongoDB setups.
-- You can configure MongoDB connection details in your `.env` file.

 ---